micro-os-plus/architecture-riscv-xpack/README.md

 ### Hart

-Harware threads are the working horses of the software threads; each hardware thread has its own set of general registers and Control and Status Registers (CSRs); the OS may schedule a maximum number of software threads equal with the number of hardware threads, possibly with some grouping constrains.
+Hardware threads are the working horses of the software threads; each hardware thread has its own set of general registers and Control and Status Registers (CSRs); the OS may schedule a maximum number of software threads equal with the number of hardware threads, possibly with some grouping constrains.

 In RISC-V, **Control and Status Registers** (**CSR**s) are a special group of registers, available via specific `csr*` instructions from a separate addressing space not visible in the memory space.